Project-Herophilus/.github/profile/README.md

 with a focus on enabling specific [capabilities](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Design/Capabilities.md).

 What differentiates Project Herophilus is our focus and intent to enable unifying siloed areas life developers, data integration, application integration, data and data scientists with a cohesive ecosystem approach to solving problems.
 To help with consistency we created a [fictitious organization](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/General/FictitiousOrg.md) and ensure we can accurately define and relate any solutions being developed.
 When it comes to data integration there are a set of [industry based integration standards support](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Design/IntegrationStandardsSupported.md) and non industry standard data challenges.

 At Project Herophilus, we [leverage industry leading open source technologies](https://github.com/Project-Herophilus/Project-Herophilus-Assets/tree/main/Platform-Content/Technical/Technologies.md) to help us bring the most widely adopted and used capabilities to bear.
 Assets currently available provide tools for configuration, testing, legacy and modern data integration, modern application integration, synthetic data, and more.
 All of these assets are available to any organization.
-The sole purpose of ALL the capabilities we have built for healthcare
-is to focus on enabling <b> Data as an Asset</b>
+The sole purpose of ALL the capabilities we have built for healthcare is to focus on enabling <b> Data as an Asset</b>

 As you think about our mission and vision and look below at all the assets that are available our question to everyone is "who has made more useful capabilities available to any industry?"
 All the assets are available and provided under Apache 2 licensing.

-# Key Capabilities Provided
+# Key Overall Project Capabilities Provided
 As we built this platform out there are an extensive set of capabilities.
 We have tried to seperate those into categories.

-## General Platform Capabilities
+## Healthcare Integration Capabilities
-While there are a ton of very specific features the platform has and use cases it supports there are some very basic uniform overall capabilities.
+While there are a ton of very specific features and capabilities provided the platform and use cases it supports there are some very basic overall capabilities.

 | Capability                                | Details                                                                                                                                        |
 |-------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------|